sveltinio/sveltin/README.md

 ## :warning: Project Status

-> Sveltin is in early development but it does what it supposed to do.
+> Sveltin is under active development following the progress toward SvelteKit v1.0.
 Please, give it a try and let it evolve.
 If you are interesting on it please, see the **Contributing** section.

 ## :mega: Overview